invited speakers / 特邀报告专家

 Biography: Jian Liao, an associate professor in the College of Educational Technology, Faculty of Education, Southwest University.
 He is a master's advisor, holds a Ph.D. in Learning, Design, and Technology from Pennsylvania State University, and a master's degree in Educational Technology from Beijing Normal University, where he studied under Professor Ronghuai Huang.
 His research focuses on the application of artificial intelligence in education, intelligent analysis of educational audio and video materials, and robot-assisted education.
 To date, he has published over 20 journal papers, including three as the first author in JCR Q1 journals of the Chinese Academy of Sciences, more than 10 papers in CSSCI core journals, and over 30 international conference papers.
 He has led two general projects of the National Natural Science Foundation of China and participated in several national and ministerial-level projects, including a sub-project of the National Key R&D Program of the Ministry of Science and Technology.
 He also serves as a reviewer for international journals such as Computers & Education.

 Assoc.
-Prof. XI Lin, East Carolina University, USA
+Prof. Xi Lin, East Carolina University, USA

 Biography: Dr. Xi Lin holds a B.M. degree in Public Utilities Management from North China Electric Power University (Beijing), an M.A. in Communications, and a Ph.D. in Adult Education from Auburn University, USA.
 She is currently an Associate Professor in the Department of Interdisciplinary Professions at East Carolina University.
 Dr. Lin is dedicated to advancing the use of artificial intelligence (AI) in education.
 Her research focuses on 1) implementing AI in teaching and learning to enhance student learning, 2) examining students’ emotional engagement in human–AI interaction, and 3) exploring ethical issues related to AI in education and beyond.
 She has published extensively in peer-reviewed journals and has edited multiple books and journal special issues, contributing valuable insights into best practices for online instruction and the use of multimedia in education.